Oxystele sinensis

-Oxystele sinensis, common name the pink-lipped topshell, is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.
+The pink-lipped topshell (Oxystele sinensis) also known as the rosy-base topsnail, is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

-The size of the shell varies between 18 mm and 51 mm.
+The pink-lipped topshell has monomorphic purplish-black shell with a crimson inner lip.
+The shell in adults is between 18 mm and 51 mm.

 Distribution

-This marine species occurs off False Bay to South Transkei, South Africa.
+This marine species occurs from False Bay to South Transkei near the Mbashe River, South Africa.

 Ecology

 Especially small individuals of this species that live in the intertidal zone are predated upon by rock lobsters.
 Larger individuals largely escape this predator by migrating to deeper waters, where they find a size refuge.